Shipping courier delivering ecommerce packages

 Many ecommerce businesses offer free shipping in an effort to increase conversions, reduce cart abandonment rates, and build customer loyalty.

-There are 2 main ways to offer free shipping and stay profitable:
+There are two main ways to offer free shipping and stay profitable:

-- Require customers to spend a certain amount to qualify for free shipping.
+2. Require customers to spend a certain amount to qualify for free shipping.
 As a bonus, this option can incentivize shoppers to purchase more than they originally intended.
-For example, Package Free Shop offers free shipping on US orders over $35:
+For example you could offer free shipping on orders over $50.

 4. Expedited Shipping